a-tk/lwefd/Proposal.md

 This model makes it necessary for the lwefd to be a web application, allowing multiple simultaneous usage of the lwefd to anyone with an internet connection.

-In detail, the lwefd will recieve notifications (JSON or XML) from CI systems and group these notifications into user defined catagories.
-These catagories can represent any thing that a user could need, such as Software components or even creative non-software related things, as long as the site also accepts a generic notification.
+In detail, the lwefd will receive notifications (JSON or XML) from CI systems and group these notifications into user defined categories.
+These categories can represent any thing that a user could need, such as Software components or even creative non-software related things, as long as the site also accepts a generic notification.